CoDen256/individual-course/execution/program-execution-quiz/task.md

 What you would need in theory to be able to run it.
 Multiple answers allowed.

-1. Assembler
+1. Assembler is enough
-2. Compiler
+2. Compiler is enough
 3. Virtual Machine is enough
-4. Virtual Machine and a compiler for that VM
+4. Virtual Machine and a compiler for that VM are enough

 <h2> K. Java compiler produces</h2>